 However, the financial gains derived from online gaming prompt an important question: How is the income generated from such activities taxed under the Income Tax Act?

-Under the Income Tax Act, there’s a rule called Section 194B that deals with taxing online gaming earnings.
-This rule is about Tax Deducted at Source (TDS), which is a part of your winnings that’s kept aside before you receive the money.
+Under the Income Tax Act, Section 194B is a specific provision that deals with taxing online gaming earnings.
+This rule is about Tax Deducted at Source (TDS), which mandates a portion of your winnings to be deducted at source before you receive the money.
 This applies to various types of games like competitions and lotteries.
-But here’s the catch: this rule only comes into play when your winnings are more than Rs.
+However, this provision is applicable only when your winnings exceed Rs.
 10,000.
-So, if you win a big amount, a part of it will be set aside as tax.
-This helps make the taxation process practical and fair for bigger winnings.
+Consequently, for significant winnings, a portion is withheld as tax, ensuring the taxation process remains practical and equitable for larger amounts.

 How are Winnings from Game Shows and Lotteries Taxed?

-The calculation of your taxes on lottery winnings and game show winnings is different from the calculation of your other income.
+The taxation of winnings from lotteries and game shows differs from that of your other income.
 These profits fall under the category of “Income from other sources.”
-When filing the income tax return, it’s crucial to include the amount won in the lottery separately.
+When filing the income tax return, it’s crucial to report the lottery winnings separately.
 The following example will make things clear:

 Let’s take the example of Rakul, who earns an annual income of Rs.
 10 lakhs.
 Additionally, he has won Rs.
 40,000 from online gaming.
-As Rakul’s total income surpasses the minimal exemption threshold of Rs.
-2.5 lakhs, he is required to pay a 31.2% income tax on his lottery winnings, inclusive of cess, amounting to Rs.
-40,000.
+Even though Rakul’s annual income of Rs.
+10 lakhs surpasses the basic exemption threshold of Rs.
+2.5 lakhs, the tax on his Rs.
+40,000 online gaming winnings is applied at a flat rate of 31.2% (inclusive of cess), entirely separate from his other income.
 Moreover, Rakul is subject to regular income tax based on the applicable income tax slab for his overall earnings.
 As his prize exceeds Rs.
 10,000, the organisation granting the prize is obligated to deduct Tax Deducted at Source (TDS).
 This deduction will be at the rate of 31.2%, as outlined in Section 194B of the Income Tax Act.

-It’s worth noting that the recipient of the prize needs to add the TDS amount to their yearly income tax return.
-Additionally, if the prize is given as cash or some tangible item, the overall tax should be computed on both the cash value and the retail worth of the item given as the prize.
-After deducting the tax, the winner will receive the cash equivalent of the reward.
-In cases where the cash prize isn’t sufficient to cover the entire tax amount, either the entity awarding the prize or the winner is responsible for compensating for the outstanding tax balance.
+It’s worth noting that the recipient of the prize must report the TDS amount in their annual income tax return.
+Additionally, if the prize is given as cash or some tangible item, the total tax must be computed on both the cash value and the retail market worth of the prize item.
+If the prize is non-cash, the winner receives the item after the tax on its value has been settled.
+If the cash prize is insufficient to cover the entire tax amount, either the awarding entity or the winner is responsible for settling the outstanding tax balance.

 Key Takeaways on Taxation of Game Show Winnings